 White Gift Sunday – Soup and Cookie Sale.
 We also have our annual Soup and Cookie Sale on the second Sunday of Advent, White Gift Sunday.
 The sale takes place after worship in our Assembly Hall.
 Volunteers to bake cookies are always welcome!

-The Women’s Annual Christmas Tea happens the 2nd Saturday of December in St. John’s Assembly Hall.
-It features tea & tea cakes at formally-dressed tables by candlelight, with music, speakers, & the signing of Christmas carols!
-Plan to attend in 2017 & wear your ‘tea hat’, too!
+The Women’s Annual Christmas Tea happens on a Saturday in early December 10 am to Noon in St. John’s Assembly Hall – this year on December 1, 2018.
+It features tea & tea cakes at formally-dressed tables by candlelight, with music, speakers, & the singing of Christmas carols!
+Plan to attend & wear your ‘tea hat’, too!
 (Photo originally posted to St. John’s Facebook page by Lulumae Truscott.)
-Our 2016 offering received ~ $775 ~ was sent, in its entirety, to Thistle Farms in Nashville, Tennessee, to support the work being done by the Rev. Becca Stevens and her team in a program that gives women who have been caught in the destructive web of violence, prostitution, trafficking and addiction, a chance for new life.
-Thistle Farms motto is: Love is the greatest force for change in the world.
+Our 2017 offering was sent to Vision & Mission Ministries’ efforts to rescue young girls from child prostitution in India.
+95 women attended the 2017 tea!

 Poinsettia Donations: If you would like to donate a poinsettia during the Christmas Season in memory or honor of a loved one, this is an opportunity available during the first weeks of December.
 Watch for information in the Enlightener & Herald in early December.
 After the Christmas Eve services they are distributed to those homebound or in need of some special Christmas blessings that year.

-The Stewardship Committee sponsors an annual Christmas breakfast in the Assembly Hall the 4th Sunday of Advent, starting at 8:30 am until 10 am, then restarting just after the 10:15 am worship service ends.
+December 16, 2018: The Stewardship Committee sponsors an annual Christmas breakfast in the Assembly Hall the 4th Sunday of Advent (or the 3rd if Christmas Eve is a Sunday), starting at 8:30 am until 10 am, then restarting just after the 10:15 am worship service ends.
 The menu includes scrambled eggs, sausage, pancakes, potatoes, juice, coffee & tea for a free will offering.
+A raffle of Christmas-related gifts and items is also held at the same time.

 Special Mission Projects: Some of our seasonal projects begin in November before the Advent season and conclude on or near White Gift Sunday so that the gifts can be distributed before Christmas.
 Watch for these in the Enlightener & Herald.
 See our Outreach Team page for more information about this year’s projects.

-Our annual MittenTree collects scarves, caps, hats, gloves & mittens for distribution by our friends at Urban Promise in Camden, NJ. to those in need in that community.
+Our annual MittenTree collects scarves, caps, hats, gloves & mittens for distribution by our friends at Urban Promise, CNOC UCC & Living Water UCC in their local communities.

 Also, a special Christmas offering gives donations to Bethany Children’s Home, Our church’s Wider Mission, Veterans of the Cross, and Manna on Main Street, and gift cards for our pastors to distribute for special needs.